amida-tech/jsonapter/README.md

 <a name="size" />
 This rule is primarily used to get the length of an array.
 It is also valid for length of string and object.
+If it is in the context of an array the `size` will print the length of the array.
+If not it will check if it is in the same template with the `dataKey`.

 ```js
       var template = {